The Importance of Using Chainsaw Oil

 Although the exact steps to changing your chainsaw oil and fuel will vary depending on the model, these are the general steps that will help you get started:

-However, another method must be used when using a four-cycle engine.
+However, there’s another method when using a four-cycle engine.
 You’ll need to change the fuel as it’s separated from the gas.
 Here’s how:

 Pro-Tip: It’s important to have your owner’s manual handy when it comes to your chainsaw.
 This will give you the necessary details and directions to make the most of your equipment.